 Range provisions include but are not limited to – types of tenancies, landlord and tenant responsibilities, tenancy termination, rent reviews.

-1.10 Explain the legal implications of the Secret Commissions Act 1910 as they affect a licensee.

-1.11 Explain a licensee’s legal obligations regarding personal taxation.
+1.6 Explain a licensee’s legal obligations regarding personal taxation.

 Range includes but is not limited to – commission, income tax, GST.